A doctor can often diagnose dandruff simply by looking at your hair and scalp.

 Lifestyle and home remedies

-In addition to regular shampooing, you can take steps to reduce your risk of developing dandruff:
+You can take steps to reduce your risk of developing dandruff or to control it:

 - Learn to manage stress.
 Stress affects your overall health, making you susceptible to a number of conditions and diseases.
 It can even help trigger dandruff or worsen existing symptoms.